rbidon/rbidon/README.md

 ## About Me
 - 👋 Hi, I’m Rousse, full-stack engineer
 - 👀 I’m interested in ...
 World Domination with a little coding on the side!
-- 🌱 I’m currently  ...  perparing for coding bootcamp
+- 🌱 I’m currently  ...  in GA Software Engineering Immersive Program
 - Want to know more about me?
 [Check out my portfolio.](https://roussevbidon.com/)
 <!-- - 💞️ I’m looking to collaborate on ...
  -->